kayla-manning/election-analysis-2020/posts/final.md

 To have a model specific to a state's characteristics without overfitting the data for each individual state, I grouped states into three separate categories: blue states, red states, and battleground states, as classified by the [New York Times](https://www.nytimes.com/interactive/2020/us/elections/election-states-biden-trump.html).
 Within each group of states, I constructed one model to predict the probability of voting Democrat and one model to predict the probability of voting Republican.

+After predicting the probabilities for each state's partisan turnout, I simulated the number of voters for each party, applying the probability to the voting-eligible population for that state, slightly varying the probabilities and the turnout each time[^variation].

 See the Appendix for a discussion about the inclusion of each of these variables and a visualization of each model's [coefficients](../figures/final/coeff_table.html).

 #### Out-of-Sample Validation